 It also says that the Nursing Council of New Zealand's Code of Conduct provides clear principles and guidelines to ensure health consumers are treated with respect and that their dignity, culture and individuality are valued.

-"Nurses are often the first health professional, trusted with ‘wish or desire to die’ conversations.
+"Nurses are often the first health professionals trusted with ‘wish or desire to die’ conversations.
 At times these decisions can challenge our own values and beliefs and be highly emotional for all parties," says the consultation document.
 "Nurses are aware that when they are involved in these conversations, their own personal beliefs relating to AD must be put to one side.
-Having the right environment to make well considered decisions with sufficient information and moral/emotional support, without coercion is essential."
+Having the right environment to make well-considered decisions with sufficient information and moral/emotional support, without coercion, is essential."

 It adds that holistic indigenous health models, such as Te Whare Tapa Whā, have the ability to support and discuss both life and death issues such as AD.